liushangke/liushangke.github.io/index.md

 <!--
 I am an alumnus of the <a href="https://opencasestudies.github.io/" target="_blank"> Open Case Study Project</a> at <a href="https://www.jhsph.edu/" target="_blank"> the Bloomberg School of Public Health </a> of <a href="https://www.jhu.edu/" target="_blank"> the Johns Hopkins University</a>. -->

 Outside of academia, I began my football(soccer) journey as a student athelete in middle school and went on to achieve several regional and national championships.
-My carreer ends because of <a href="https://www.mayoclinic.org/diseases-conditions/acl-injury/symptoms-causes/syc-20350738" target="_blank"> ACL injury</a>.
+My career ends because of <a href="https://www.mayoclinic.org/diseases-conditions/acl-injury/symptoms-causes/syc-20350738" target="_blank"> ACL injury</a>.
 I'm also passionate about basketball, hiking and rock climbing.
 I'm excited to start my tennis journey in 2023 from <a href="https://nutennis.com" target="_blank"> Northwestern Tennis Camp</a>!

 ## Research Interests